 Experience has shown that

-deb http://security.debian.org/ wheezy/updates main contrib non-free
+deb http://security.debian.org/debian-security bookworm-security main contrib non-free non-free-firmware

-apt-get update && apt-get upgrade to download and apply
+apt-get update && apt-get upgrade

 These web pages include a condensed archive of security advisories posted to the debian-security-announce list.